What are the details of the workshop?

 What do I need to bring to the workshop?

 We’re encouraging everyone to take notes so please bring whatever writing materials you’ll need.
 Laptops are not recommended though as power outlets will be limited.
-If you’re the type to get chilly easily, bring a light jacket to keep you warm (and awake!)
+As a provision, you may also want to bring a sweater or light jacket.

 Who do I contact for more information about the workshop?